 Are you looking to kickstart your career in Malaysia?
 The home of the beloved Petronas Twin Towers has long been hailed as a popular choice for business owners new and old.
-Starting a new business is always a daunting task, regardless of prior experience.
+Starting a new business for the dependent visa holder is always a daunting task, regardless of prior experience.
+Malaysia franchise is not a new business ideas.
 In fact, some might even turn away all together when confronted with the reality of starting a business from scratch.
 But all is not lost!
 If you aren’t completely keen on your own business startup, you have other options!

 For example, you may look into opening a franchise business in Malaysia.
 But first, let us define what a franchise is.
 A franchise is essentially when one party buys part of a trademark from the party that owns it.
 Thus, allowing the former to sell goods and services using the trademark of the owner.
 A popular example of a franchise business would be McDonald’s.